kilpatrickaudio/CARBON/README.md

 ## Looking for Binaries?

-If you don't want to build the code yourself but just want the latest firmware to install (no programming hardware required) just visit this link: (http://www.kilpatrickaudio.com/?p=firmware_updates)
+If you don't want to build the code yourself but just want the latest firmware to install (no programming hardware required) just visit this link: [Kilpatrick Audio Firmware Updates](http://www.kilpatrickaudio.com/?p=firmware_updates)

 ## Licensing / using code in your own projects